peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-A copy of the given arbitrary-precision number object.
+A copy of the specified arbitrary-precision number object.

 <b>Exceptions:</b>